 Early Origins of the Longwourn family

 The surname Longwourn was first found in Cumberland, where they held a family seat from early times.
 Laugharne (Welsh: Talacharn) is a town in Carmarthenshire, Wales and home to Laugharne Castle which dates back to 1116 and was the meeting place of Henry II of England with Rhys ap Gruffudd in 1171-1172.

 Important Dates for the Longwourn family

 This web page shows only a small excerpt of our Longwourn research.
 Another 183 words (13 lines of text) covering the years 1581, 1608, 1620, 1648, 1663, 1678, 1730, 1754, 1766, 1795, 1631, 1715, 1670, 1624, 1679, 1644, 1735, 1779 and 1797 are included under the topic Early Longwourn History in all our PDF Extended History products and printed products wherever possible.

 Longwourn Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Longwourn are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Longwourn include: Langhorn, Langhorne, Langharn, Langharne and others.

 Early Notables of the Longwourn family (pre 1700)

-1624-1679), a barrister executed as part of the Popish Plot; Major General Langharne, Commander...
 Another 35 words (2 lines of text) are included under the topic Early Longwourn Notables in all our PDF Extended History products and printed products wherever possible.